One of my daughters is so slender that her summer shorts literally would not stay up on her, despite their having a half back elastic.

 Not including getting my sewing machine out and putting it away, it took about 10 minutes to do.
 The result is a pair of shorts that stays up very nicely.

 Toddler's pants keep falling down and they are much too young to wear a belt for safety reasons.
 My tip is to make what I call elastic clips to hold up their pants.
-What is needed is 2 suspender clips, a 1x3 inch strip of elastic band and a piece of cloth that is twice the length of the elastic band.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.